kristian94/benchmarker/readme.md

 - Docker (v20.10.2, or higher)
 - Node (v12.18.2, or higher)

-## ongoing concerns

-- parallelization (in general, timely execution of benchmark suites)
-- code structure (keep it clean, keep it simple)
-- usability (automate everything, transparency in errors)

 ## todo
-- frontend!!
+- frontend
 - interface: set up simple server, allowing for file uploads
 - parse results file
 - metrics: include execution time
 - inputs, add support for:
   - number of repetitions
   - memory, cpu (see 'docker create': https://docs.docker.com/engine/reference/commandline/create/)
-- find better way to measure memory use (freemem() fluctuates a bit)
+- find better way to measure memory usage (freemem() fluctuates a bit)

 ## research todo
-- find metrics of interest
+- resarch benchmarks in general, find metrics of interest
 - find support for the use of Docker (probably ties together with using docker to simulate specific environments, possibly with restricted resources)
-- check if tools like this exist, and if so, how we can improve on existing solutions
+- check if tools like this exist
-- anything that justifies coding this heap of garbage really
+- memory

 ## Down the line...